L. S. Lowry: Retirement

+The house in Mottram in Longdendale, "The Elms" where Lowry lived until his death.
+The blue plaque on the wall reads: “The famous North Country artist L.S.
+Lowry lived here from 1948 until his death in 1976.
+The paintings of Lowry document the lives of ordinary people in the industrial communities of the North West.”

 Lowry retired from the Pall Mall Property Company in 1952 on his 65th birthday.
-In 1957 an unrelated 13-year-old schoolgirl called Carol Ann Lowry wrote to him at her mother's urging to ask his advice on becoming an artist.
+In 1957 an unrelated 13-year-old schoolgirl named Carol Ann Lowry (1944–2020) wrote to him at her mother's urging to ask his advice on becoming an artist.
 He visited her home in Heywood and befriended the family.
 His friendship with Carol Ann Lowry lasted for the rest of his life.
 BBC Radio 4 broadcast in 2001 a dramatisation by Glyn Hughes of Lowry's relationship with Carol Ann.

-In the 1960s Lowry shared exhibitions in Salford with Warrington-born artist Reginald Waywell D.F.A.
+In the 1960s Lowry shared exhibitions in Salford with Warrington-born artist Reginald Waywell (1924–2019); and also exhibited alongside other contemporaries such as his friend Wigan artist Theodore Major.

 Lowry joked about retiring from the art world, citing his lack of interest in the changing landscape.
 Instead, he began to focus on groups of figures and odd imaginary characters.
 Unknown to his friends and the public, Lowry produced a series of erotic works that were not seen until after his death.
 The paintings depict the mysterious "Ann" figure, who appears in portraits and sketches produced throughout his lifetime, enduring sexually charged and humiliating tortures.
 When these works were exhibited at the Art Council's Centenary exhibition at the Barbican in 1988, art critic Richard Dorment wrote in The Daily Telegraph that these works "reveal a sexual anxiety which is never so much as hinted at in the work of the previous 60 years."
 The group of erotic works, which are sometimes referred to as "the mannequin sketches" or "marionette works", are kept at the Lowry Centre and are available for visitors to see on request.
 Some are also brought up into the public display area on a rotation system.
 Manchester author Howard Jacobson has argued that the images are just part of Lowry's melancholy and tortured view of the world and that they would change the public perception of the complexity of his work if they were more widely seen.